Udo Lattek: Borussia Dortmund

 At the end of that season, Lattek quit Mönchengladbach and spent two undistinguished years with Borussia Dortmund.
 In his time at Mönchengladbach he had managed legendary striker Jupp Heynckes (226 goals in 375 league matches / 51 goals in 64 European competition matches), along with great Danish forward Allan Simonsen and such national team stalwarts as Berti Vogts, Rainer Bonhof, Uli Stielike, and Herbert Wimmer.
 At Dortmund he lacked that wealth of talent, and at the time his new club did not have the resources or the patience to develop it.
 His 15-year-old son also died from leukaemia at that time, leading him to seek a different working challenge as a distraction from the grief in his personal life.

-FC Barcelona
+Barcelona

-In 1981, Lattek was appointed successor to Helenio Herrera at Spanish club FC Barcelona.
+In 1981, Lattek was appointed successor to Helenio Herrera at Spanish club Barcelona.
 He led the club to the European Cup Winners' Cup in 1982, defeating Standard Liège 2–1 in the final.
 He is the only coach to lead three clubs to three different major European trophies.
 On the field Barcelona was led by Migueli, Alexanco, Rexach, Asensi, Quini, the German Bernd Schuster, and the Dane, Allan Simonsen, Lattek's star signing from his old club, Mönchengladbach.
 In the second season Diego Maradona, then 22 years of age, was signed for a record transfer fee.
 However Barcelona did not win any domestic titles that year, and Lattek was replaced at the end of the 1982–83 season by the World Cup winning Argentine coach, César Luis Menotti, who it was hoped would bring out the best in Maradona.